hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **30 - dermis &rarr; Schwann cell**

 This is a very broad term, not specific for skin.
-A compund term would be a good solution, or ad a 'has part' axiom.
+A compund term would be a good solution, or add a 'has part' axiom.

 **31 - dermis &rarr; perineurial cell**